fbpx

 These states may have lower utilization rates for a number of reasons.
 For instance, their residents may not realize they’re eligible for VA benefits.
 About 25% of uninsured vets don’t know they’re eligible for VA health benefits, according to the U.S. Census Bureau.

 Some vets use both private and VA benefits.
-Most vets use an additional form of health insurance as well as that provided by the VA, according to the U.S. Census Bureau.
+Most vets use an additional form of health insurance as well as that provided by VA, according to the U.S. Census Bureau.
 Others may use only private insurance instead of VA benefits, although private insurance usage among veterans has been on the decline while Department of Veterans Affairs medical coverage almost tripled between 2000 and 2016.

 Veterans who are old enough to use Medicare also may not utilize VA health benefits.
 In the last census, about half of veterans across the country were on Medicare, according to the U.S. Census Bureau.